zui5/mousk/README.md

 This project allows you to control your mouse using your keyboard, providing a variety of functions such as moving the mouse cursor, simulating mouse scrolls, and clicking mouse buttons.
 The project is designed to run on Windows.

+## Supported Platforms

+- **Windows** (Only supported platform currently)

 ## Key Feature: Mode Switching

-To enable keyboard control of the mouse, you must switch to control mode by pressing `Left Alt + 0`.
+To enable keyboard control of the mouse, you must toggle to control mode by pressing `Left Alt + 0`.
 In normal mode, the keyboard will function as usual without affecting mouse operations.
 Only in control mode will the keyboard simulate mouse actions.

 ## Features